Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \section{Liveness Verification of Ground Robot Navigation}

-Safety properties formalize that some bad behavior (such as collisions) will never happen.
+Safety properties formalize that a precisely-defined bad behavior (such as collisions) will never happen.
 Liveness properties formalize that certain good things (such as reaching a goal) will ultimately happen.
-It would be easy to design a trivial controller that is only safe (just never move) or only live (full speed toward the goal ignoring all obstacles).
+It is easy to design a trivial controller that is only safe (just never moves) or only live (full speed toward the goal ignoring all obstacles).
 The trick is to design robot controllers that meet both goals.
-The safe controllers identified in the previous sections are guaranteed safe (no collisions) and also allow motion.
+The safe controllers identified in the previous sections guarantee safety (no collisions) and still allow motion.
 This combination of guaranteed safety under all circumstances (by a proof) and validated liveness under usual circumstances (validated only by some tests) is often sufficient for practical purposes.
 Yet, without a liveness proof, there is no guarantee that the robot controller will reach its respective goal except in the circumstances that have been tested before.
-In this section, we will, thus, verify liveness properties, since the precision gained by formalizing the desired liveness properties as well as the circumstances under which they can be guaranteed is quite insightful.
+In this section, we verify liveness properties, since the precision gained by formalizing the desired liveness properties as well as the circumstances under which they can be guaranteed are insightful.

-Formalizing liveness properties is even more difficult and the resulting questions are usually much harder than safety.
+Formalizing liveness properties is even more difficult and the resulting questions in practice much harder than safety (even if liveness can be easier in theory \cite{DBLP:journals/tocl/Platzer15}).
 Both safety and liveness properties only hold when they are true in the myriad of situations with different environmental behavior that they conjecture.
-They are diametrically opposed, because liveness requires motion but safety considerations may inhibit motion.
-For the safe robot models that we consider here, liveness is, thus, quite a challenge, because there are many ways that environmental conditions or behavior would make the robot stop or turn around for safety reasons, preventing it from achieving its goals.
-For example, an unrestricted obstacle could move around to just block the robot's path and then, as the robot re-plans to find another trajectory, move over to block the new path instead.
+They are diametrically opposed, because liveness requires motion but safety considerations inhibit motion.
+For the safe robot models that we consider here, liveness is, thus, quite a challenge, because there are many ways that environmental conditions or obstacle behavior would force the robot to stop or turn around for safety reasons, preventing it from reaching its goal.
+For example, an unrestricted obstacle could move around to block the robot's path and then, as the robot re-plans to find another trajectory, dash to block the new path too.
 To guarantee liveness, one has to characterize \emph{all necessary conditions} that allow the robot to reach its goal, which are often prohibitively many.
 Full adversarial behavior can be handled but is challenging \cite{DBLP:journals/tocl/Platzer15}.